EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * Specification: A pointer to the public specification for the item, if one exists.

 This registry will be initially populated by the values in {{fig-cbor-key-edhoc-params}}.
-The "Specification" column for all of these entries will be this document and {{I-D.ietf-core-oscore-edhoc}}.
+The "Specification" column for all of these entries will be this document and {{I-D.ietf-lake-edhoc}}.

 ## Expert Review Instructions # {#iana-expert-review}